Fr.Karl Daigle, Pastor

 Peggy Moran serves as the Pastoral Associate.
 Peggy comes to St. Jude from the former Parish of Holy Rosary where she held the positions of Director of Religious Education (DRE) and Youth Minister until its closure in 2004.
 Originally from Natchitoches, Louisiana, she is married to Chris and they have two beautiful children, a daughter Mallory and son Brad.

-Mr. Tim Glennon, Building/Maintenance Manager / IT Manager
+Mr. Tim Glennon, IT Manager / Newsletter Editor

 Tim is responsible for the Building and Maintenance of St. Jude Catholic Church.
 He is married to Margie and they have four children, Tim II, Kathleen, Sean and Shannon.

 Tim spent 17 years in New York City as Northeast Regional Technical Service/Information Technology Manager for Ticketmaster Corp.
 He moved to Shreveport in 1999 and worked at the Ticketmaster Call Center until it closed in 2000.
 He then was co-owner of Advanced Concrete Designs LLC in Shreveport until its closure in 2006.